Search

 How Can We Use DNS Filtering?

 The DNS filtering function of Huawei firewalls is easy to configure.
-All DNS filtering-related configurations are carried in the DNS filtering profile.
+All DNS filtering-related configurations are carried in a DNS filtering profile.
 You can configure the DNS blacklist/whitelist, DNS categories, and categories' control actions in a DNS filtering profile, and reference the DNS filtering profile in a security policy to filter specific domain names.

 Configuration logic of DNS filtering